PagerDuty/developer-docs/docs/REST-API/19-REST-API-IPs.md

 After October 25th, 2023 - this page should be used for all safelist updates.

-Please review the list and update your firewall settings where necessary every 30 days to avoid any distributions to your integrations with PagerDuty.
+Please review the list and update your firewall settings where necessary every 30 days to avoid any disruptions to your integrations with PagerDuty.